KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 ### Index

-The article is quite large so I include a short summary and links to each section below:
+The article is quite large, so I included a short summary with links for each of the sections below:

 * [Why are moves needed?](#why1)

-   * Need some way to return a value out of scope directly, without copying
+   * Moves make it possible to  return a value out of scope directly, without the overhead incurred by copying

 * [Can I "move" in C++03?](#cpp03)

-   * Even in C++03, returning by value usually results in no copies because of Copy Elision.
+   * Even in C++03, returning by value usually results in no copies because of copy elision.

 * [Why do I _really_ need moves and C++11?](#why2)